 At St Mary Redcliffe Primary School we support all our pupils.
 We do this by providing high quality classroom teaching supplemented by interventions to support vulnerable learners as and when required.
 The School Leadership Team and Governing Body monitor the impact of all spending and interventions, including the Pupil Premium.

 We carefully monitor each child’s progress through the year: every teacher does this daily in class – through questioning children and marking their books; in Phase Teams regularly, discussing what can be done to help a child improve; and also at Senior Leadership level – the Headteacher and Deputy Headteacher hold six meetings a year with every teacher, to check the progress of each child and decide what further actions can be taken to help each child improve.
 The Interventions Team allocates and monitors the impact of interventions.
 The Headteacher and Deputy Headteacher then report this progress and actions to the governing body six times a year.

 The impact of the Pupil Premium Funding will be evidenced by the narrowing of the gap in achievement between children entitled to FSM and their peers in end of Key Stage data

 and in pupil progress meetings throughout the year.

 We continue to develop our practice, improving how we do our job, to achieve the aim of all children, including those children who receive Pupil Premium, making great progress and attaining high standards.

-A table will provide details of the impact of the previous year's spending.
-(See below).
+Details of the impact of the previous year's spending may be seen below.